 The new code I wrote in late 2012 and early 2013 included six tenets.
 The goal was to “be happy”, which I listed as the sixth tenet (the others were be kind, be responsible, be moderate, be learned, be decisive).

 I soon discovered issues with this code.
 (1) No easy acronym sprang to mind — for ease of remembering the points.
 (2) The goal felt hollow and selfish.
 (3) Some of the tenets should have been included in the first — “be kind”.
 So in 2014 and 2015, I tweaked the wording, and removed the sixth tenet, leaving only five (here is the latest example of what that code looked like).

 In 2017, I removed “moderate” and “decisive”, and rolled “responsible” into the first and main tenet.
 I added “train” as the new third tenet, leaving me with a much-simplified and much-improved code.
 There are now only three tenets, and they make an easy acronym to recall: “K.I.T.”

 ❂ Are you trying to start a cult or religion?

 No. It’s quite the opposite.
 I made this code for myself.
 I’m not encouraging anyone else to adopt it (though I believe they’d be happier if they did).
 I don’t want followers.
 That’s not kind (see tenet #1).

 ❂ Are you saying religions aren’t good enough for you?

 Religion is (mostly) irrelevant to this code.
 My code’s tenets cover most of the general rules for living of most religions, except mine is more sensible and relevant for me.
 Most religious people could adopt this code without compromising their faith.

-➤ What about religions that encourage oppression, social inequality, or actual harm?
+❂ Some religions encourage oppression, social inequality, or actual harm.
+What about them?

 They’re not compatible with my code if they can’t follow the “be kind” rule.
 Remember, there’s never a reason to be unkind.